-It is recommended that no flammable material is stored or placed with 300mm of any open flame.
-Your attention is also drawn to the fact that the surface of the space heater in your motorhome will get hot when in use.
-You are advised not to use any additional gas appliances outside your motorhome unless it is a gas barbecue connected via the barbecue point supplied with your motorhome.
+It is recommended that no flammable material is stored or placed within 300mm of any open flame.
+Your attention is also drawn to the fact that the surface of the Space Heater in your motorhome will get hot when in use.
+You are advised not to use any additional gas appliances outside your motorhome unless it is a Gas Barbecue connected via the Barbecue point supplied with your motorhome.